<<<

 This produces large-scale “crystal regions” where texture coherently shifts.

-No line is perfectly straight: lateral jitter is applied along the normal direction, and jitter is smooth, not noisy, to avoid cartoon effects.
-Additional “ghost strokes” are drawn nearby to simulate double-etching
+No line is perfectly straight, and lateral jitter is applied along the normal direction, and jitter is smooth, not noisy, to avoid cartoon effects.
+Additional “ghost strokes” are drawn nearby to simulate double-etching.

 By default: Each run uses a cryptographically strong random seed.
 You will never get the same output twice unless you use the same seed.